Rhonda Nyman

 Rhonda Nyman is an American politician who served in the Massachusetts House of Representatives from 2011 to 2015.
 She was elected as a Democrat in November 2010, succeeding her husband Robert Nyman who died in office.
 In the November 2014 election, she was defeated by Republican challenger David DeCoste in a close election, only conceding after the result was verified by a recount.

+She also unsuccessfully ran for Plymouth County Commissioner in 2024, losing to incumbents Greg Hanley and Jared Valanzola, a Democrat and Republican, respectively.